fdhhhdjd/React_Secure_Auth_Pro/src/docs/STRUCTURE.md

 # ⚛️ Folder Structures in React Projects

-This document outlines the consistent meanings behind the folder names used in this project.
-The purpose is to maintain a clear and organized codebase, making it easier for developers to navigate and understand the project's structure.

-# Project Structure Documentation

 This document provides an overview of the folder and file structure for the project.
 The structure is designed to organize the codebase in a way that is easy to navigate and understand.